sprucemister/First-Words/README.md

 `Word` and `Date` columns were parsed from the list.
-That Excel file was brought into R for analysis in an R Markdown document **Project Insights.R** which generated the **README.md** for visibility in the repo page in GitHub @ <https://github.com/sprucemister/First-Words>
+That Excel file was brought into R for analysis in an R Markdown document **Project Insights.R** which generated the **README.md** for visibility in the repo page in GitHub @
+<a href="https://github.com/sprucemister/First-Words" class="uri">https://github.com/sprucemister/First-Words</a>

 # Stage 2 - Data Processing